 Accessing online study resources

-Alongside your in-person teaching, you will be able to access study materials, communicate and collaborate with your lecturer and other students online.
-See below for information about the systems we use to help you study and connect online.
+Alongside your in-person teaching, you’ll be able to access study materials, connect with your lecturers, and collaborate with other students online.
+Below, you’ll find information about the digital platforms and tools we use to support your learning and help you stay connected.

 Zoom is an online video conferencing platform.
 It allows users to meet online from their desktop, laptop, mobile, tablet or phone.